vestalux/sljekyll/_recurrents/bury-cookbook-club.md

 ---
-recurrent-title: "Cookbook club - try new recipes from a chosen cookbook each month"
+recurrent-title: 'Cookbook club - try new recipes from a chosen cookbook each month.
+See the <a href="https://burylibrarycookbookclub.wordpress.com/">cookbook club blog</a> for more details and the theme and cookbook for the next meeting.'
 recurrent-day: first Tuesday of the month
 recurrent-times: 1045
 recurrent-location: bury-st-edmunds-library